ccs_illustrationpressrelease.png

 Climate Action Imperative

 The urgency of climate action cannot be overstated.
-The European Union aims for a 55% reduction in CO emissions by 2030 (compared to 1990 levels), while the Danish government targets a 70% reduction by the same year.
-Our commitment extends beyond these goals—we aspire to achieve net-zero emissions by 2045 and even net-negative emissions by 2050.
+The European Union aims for a 55% reduction in CO2 emissions by 2030 (compared to 1990 levels), while the Danish government targets a 70% reduction by the same year.

 Expertise and Global Impact

 With extensive knowledge gained from years of CCS projects worldwide, TotalEnergies Denmark plays a pivotal role.
-Our collaboration with state-owned Nordsøfonden ensures that we operate offshore CO storage licenses effectively.
+In collaboration with state-owned Nordsøfonden we will ensure efficient operation of offshore CO2 storage licenses effectively.
 We leverage existing infrastructure in the Danish North Sea while building new facilities.

 Collaborating for Europe’s Common Interest